SkylineCommunications/dataminer-docs/connector-help/connector_help/Ciena CN6500 Platform.md

 On this page, you can find shelf-related data, including **shelf identification parameters** and the following tables:

 - **Equipment Provision table**: Contains information regarding the cards that are equipped on the device.
 You can configure the administrative state and check its status.
-- **Inventory Table**:Provides more detailed information for a card and allows you to send a cold or warm restart command to a given card.
+- **Inventory Table**: Provides more detailed information for a card and allows you to send a cold or warm restart command to a given card.

 ### Physical Entities